Jounce-lang/RavensOne/archive/ROADMAP_Q1_2026.md

 **Features**:
 - ✨ Syntax highlighting for `.raven` files
-- 🔍 IntelliSense / autocomplete for RavensOne APIs
+- 🔍 IntelliSense / autocomplete for JounceOne APIs
 - 🎯 Jump to definition / Go to references
 - 🔴 Real-time error squiggles powered by diagnostics system
 - 🔧 Quick fixes and code actions